WDI-SEA/react-development-course-materials/01-React Key Concepts/03-nested-components-lecture.md

 - Elicit answers before discussing the following talking points.

-- Spend a minute and try to get a consensus that there is a clear pattern forming here, and how repetitive patterns in JS provide some indication that the code can be refactored for reusability.
+- Spend a minute and try to get a consensus that there is a clear pattern forming here and how repetitive patterns in JS provide some indication that the code can be refactored for reusability.

 - It would be a pain to have to explicitly define every comment when rendering `<Post />`, especially if each comment had multiple properties.